pineapplemachine/ascii23/readme.md

 ![GitHub automated test workflow status](https://github.com/pineapplemachine/ascii23/actions/workflows/test.yml/badge.svg)

 Ascii23 is a header-only C++ library offering ASCII-related functionality.
 It may be used as an alternative to the `<cctype>` header.
-Unlike `<cctype>`, Ascii23 has the same behavior regardless of locale, and it behaves sensibly and predictably with UTF-8 and other Unicode text inputs.
+Unlike cctype, ascii23 has the same behavior regardless of locale, and it behaves sensibly and predictably with UTF-8 and other Unicode text inputs.
 (Neither non-ASCII Unicode code points nor UTF-8 code units belonging to non-ASCII code points should ever produce false positives.)

 Ascii23 is released under the permissive [zlib/libpng license](https://opensource.org/license/zlib/).